 Table 1.
-Comparison of Current Law with H.R.
-4, "Personal Responsibility, Work, and Family Promotion Act of 2003" as Passed by the House and "Personal Responsibility and Individual Development for Everyone Act (PRIDE)" as Reported by the Senate Finance Committee: Child Support Provisions
+Comparison of Current Law with S. 667, the "Personal Responsibility and Individual Development for Everyone Act (PRIDE)" as Reported by the Senate Finance Committee and H.R.
+240, the "Personal Responsibility, Work and Family Promotion Act of 2005": Child Support Provisions

-Current law H.R.
-4 (House-passed) H.R.
-4 (Senate Finance Committee) Assignment of child support rights In order to receive benefits TANF recipients must assign their child support rights to the state.
+Current law S. 667 (as reported by the Senate Finance Committee) H.R.
+240 (as approved by the House Ways and Means Subcommittee on Human Resources) Assignment of child support rights In order to receive benefits, Temporary Assistance to Needy Families (TANF) recipients must assign their child support rights to the state.
 The assignment covers any child support that accrues while the family receives TANF and any support that accrued before the family began receiving TANF.
-No provision.
-The Committee bill stipulated that the assignment covers only child support that accrues during the period that the family receives TANF.
-(In other words, pre-assistance arrearages would be eliminated).
-[Section 301(a)] Any assignment of rights to child support that was in effect on September 30, 1997 must remain in effect.
+Any assignment of rights to child support that was in effect on September 30, 1997 must remain in effect.
 This means that any child support collected as a result of the assignment is owed to the state and the federal government.
-In addition, the Committee bill would have given states the option to discontinue pre-assistance assignments in effect on September 30, 1997.
-If a state chose to discontinue the child support assignment, the state would have given up its legal claim to collections based on such arrearages and the state would have distributed the collections to the family.
-States also would have been given the option to discontinue pre-assistance arrearage assignments in effect after September 30, 1997 and before the implementation date of this provision.
-If a state chose to discontinue the child support assignment, the state would have given up its legal claim to collections based on such arrearages and the state would distribute the collections to the family.
-[Section 301(c)]
+Stipulates that the assignment covers only child support that accrues during the period that the family receives TANF.
+(In other words, pre-assistance arrearages would be eliminated from the assignment.)
+[Section 301(a)] Gives states the option to discontinue pre-assistance assignments in effect on September 30, 1997, or pre-assistance arrearage assignments in effect after September 30, 1997 and before the implementation date of this provision.
+If a state chooses to discontinue the child support assignment, the state would have to give up its legal claim to collections based on such arrearages and the state would have to distribute the collections to the family.
+[Section 301(c)] No provision.